What are Cyber Social Threats

 Please reference the ICWSM 2025 Submission Guidelines for all information.

 As per the AAAI-ICWSM guidelines: All papers must be submitted as high-resolution PDF files, formatted in AAAI two-column, camera-ready style, for US Letter (8.5" x 11") paper (see the ICWSM 2025 Submission Guidelines for the most up to date templates).
 Full papers are recommended to be 8 pages long and must be at most 11 pages long, including only the main text and the references.
+Position and Short papers must be no longer than 5 pages (including references), and Demo descriptions must be no longer than 4 pages (including references).
 The mandatory Ethics Checklist (and brief additional Ethics Statement, if desired, see below), optional appendices, etc., do not count toward the page limit and should be placed after the references.
 Appendices, if they exist, should be placed after the Ethics Checklist.
 Revision papers and final camera-ready full papers can be up to 12 pages.
 Note that reviewers are not bound to review appendices, and excessively long appendices can be a ground for rejection.
-Dataset papers must be no longer than 10 pages, Position papers must be no longer than 5 pages, and Demo descriptions must be no longer than 2 pages.
 No source files (Word or LaTeX) are required at the time of submission for review; only the PDF file is permitted.
 Finally, the copyright slug may be omitted in the initial submission phase, and no copyright form is required until a paper is accepted for publication.

 Anonymity: The review is double-blind.
 Therefore, please anonymize your submission: do not put the author names or affiliations at the start of the paper, and do not include funding or other acknowledgments in papers submitted for review.